NASA is using supersonic aircraft to produce super-loud sonic booms in an effort to minimize their startling impact in future supersonic aircraft.

 The primary ground microphone array was nearly two miles long and consisted of a straight row of 81 microphones set 125 feet apart along an east-west dirt road.
 An Edwards Air Force Base staff biologist experienced with desert environments helped keep the project's sensor locations away from sensitive species.

 Airborne microphones were mounted on a Dryden TG-14 motorized glider with sound recording equipment that flew between the booming F/A-18 jet and the ground at altitudes from 4,000 feet to 10,000 feet to record the SCAMP booms.
 Additionally, a 35-foot-long blimp was tethered at 3,500 feet above ground with two microphones along its tether.

 The flights were flown in the remote Black Mountain Supersonic Corridor north of Boron, Calif., in restricted military testing airspace near Edwards in which supersonic flight is allowed.
 The project went to great lengths to keep the SCAMP sonic booms away from populated areas.

+NASA Dryden meteorologists Fran Houtas and Scott Wiley prepare to launch a weather balloon next to a SODAR unit.
 The complex effort involved several partners including Dryden, NASA's Langley Research Center in Virginia, Wyle Laboratories, The Boeing Company, Northrop Grumman, Cessna, Gulfstream, Central Washington University, Penn State University, Eagle Engineering, MetroLaser, Inc., and Seismic Warning Systems Inc.